 Invest In a Professional Solution

 For many small to medium businesses, an in-house cybersecurity team isn't an affordable option.
 Hiring a third-party cybersecurity company is often a solution that provides the same type of protection.
 Advanced and automated solutions for threat detection and remediation provide visibility into your company's network to provide alerts to threats before they cause damage.
-Cybersecurity solutions from BitLyft combine security information event management (SIEM), automated responses to incidents, alerts, and threats (SOAR), and a central intelligence that provides crowdsourced immunization for attacks that haven't reached your company.
+Cybersecurity solutions from BitLyft combine security information and event management (SIEM), automated responses to incidents, alerts, and threats (SOAR), and a central threat intelligence that provides crowdsourced immunization for attacks that haven't reached your company.
 Third-party cybersecurity companies can help manufacturing companies with cybersecurity and perform a gap assessment, take steps to achieve necessary compliance, and avoid potential attacks.